NadineYasser1/Backup-bash-script/README.md

  running:

  1- Open the terminal
- 2- change the directory to the file containing makefile.sh:
+ 2- change the directory to the file containing makefile.sh 3- type the command $make in shell
-  $cd 7154-lab2.tar.gz
- 3- type the command $make in shell
  4- to exit press ctrl+C